taketwo/rs/README.md

      * device index (e.g. #2 for the second connected device)

    If device_id is not given, then the first available device will be used.

+   If capture mode is not given, then the grabber will try to enable both depth and color streams at VGA resolution and 30 Hz framerate.
+If this particular mode is not available, the one that most closely matches this specification will be chosen.
 ```